![]() |

 without moving my hand and looking at the keyboard

-And surely I will find a way to switch from British spell-check to 'Murican soon!
+I am also praying that I will find a way to switch from British spell-check to American soon!

 No comments: